NavdeeepSinghh/Topsis-Assignment/README.md

 ---

-##  Error Handling
-The package checks for:
-- Incorrect number of arguments
-- File not found errors
-- Non-numeric values in criteria columns
-- Mismatch in number of weights and impacts
-- Invalid impact values (only `+` or `-` allowed)

----
 ## Webserivce link
 [TOPSIS Web Service](http://127.0.0.1:5000)

 ![TOPSIS Web Service Screenshot](screenshot.png)

-##  Dependencies
-- Python 3.x
-- Pandas
-- NumPy

----

 ##  Conclusion
 This package provides a simple and effective way to perform TOPSIS analysis using Python.
 It is useful for decision-making problems involving multiple criteria.